MichaelRamamonjisoa/michaelramamonjisoa.github.io/_pages/about.md

 News
 ======
+- 02/2025: I've completed my internship at DeepMind and submitted my thesis.
+I am now on a job market, don't hesitate to reach out!
 - 07/2024: I am very excited to start as a Student Researcher at Google DeepMind!
 I'll be working in the team led by [Cordelia Schmid](https://cordeliaschmid.github.io/) in Grenoble ⛰️
 - 07/2024: Gave a talk on Open-Vocabulary Semantic Segmentation in my favourite academic lab - [Imagine](https://imagine-lab.enpc.fr/) ❤️
 - 07/2024: Our study of a single-query scenario for Open-world semantic segmentation is available on [arxiv](https://web3.arxiv.org/abs/2407.05061)!